b-jesch/skin.estuary.modv2/README.md

 ## Skin Estuary MOD V2 for KODI 19 Matrix KN Edition
 <B>3.0.8+matrix</B>
+- .1
+  * Display of publication year of movies/videos/tv shows in titles is now switchable
+  *  Dutch translation added, thanks to "theghostnl" from Kodi forum

 - .0
   * "Add" Button in Default Dialog Select Window reimplemented

 Note: In my opinion, the adaptation to Kodi 19 is complete.
 Future changes will only be bug fixes, as far as I am able to do  it.

 <B>3.0.7+matrix</B>
 - .16
-  * Bugfix: Settings window of skin shortcuts addon reimplemented
+  * Bugfix: missing settings window of skin shortcuts addon reimplemented
   * Addon dependencies updated